openvinotoolkit/training_extensions/misc/pytorch_toolkit/lung_nodule_detection/ReadMe.md

 Code directory is organised into 3 subfolders; Data preparation, Training and Evaluation.
 Each of these subfolders has a .py file and a package folder containing function definitions.
 ## Requirements

-Create a conda virtual environment with
+Create a virtual environment with all dependencies using
 ```
-conda create --name <env> --file requirements.txt
+sh init_venv.sh
 ```
-This would create a virtual environment with all the necessary packages of the same version used during development.

 ## Data preparation
 Follow the below steps to prepare and organise the data for training.